This post may contain affiliate links. Please read our disclosure policy.

 • 4 large eggs, whisked

-• 1 can black beans, drained (about 2 cups cooked beans)
+• 1 15 ounce can black beans, rinsed and drained (about 2 cups cooked beans)

 • 1 cup frozen corn kernels, defrosted